 We share part- and full-time internship and job openings with SIS students through our Twitter account and e-newsletters.
 Please send opportunities to us at firstname.lastname@example.org.

-If you want to reach a broader audience, please use AU CareerWeb, our free recruitment tool, to post and promote jobs and internships for 15,000 registered AU student and alumni users.
+If you wish to reach a broader audience, please consider using AU CareerWeb, the university's free recruitment tool, to post your opportunity for 15,000 registered AU student and alumni users.

-The SIS Office of Career Development organizes a series of career events to help SIS undergraduate and graduate students learn about career options, sharpen professional skills, and meet people working in their target jobs and fields.
-All of these events offer an opportunity for employers, alumni, and other friends of the university to support the career development of aspiring international affairs professionals.
+We organize career events to help SIS students learn about career options, sharpen professional skills, and meet people working in their target jobs and fields.

-In March, we host a day of mock interviews during which SIS students participate in one 30-minute practice interview (a 20-minute interview followed by 10 minutes of feedback) with a recruiter or hiring manager.
-We invite interviewers to join us on campus or online via Adobe Connect for a two-hour time block.
-We provide a list of sample questions and feedback criteria, as well as the students' resumes, cover letters, and job posts in advance.
+Mock Interview Madness gives students the chance to participate in a 30-minute practice interview with a hiring manager.
+We invite interviewers to join us on campus or virtually for a two-hour time block, and we provide sample questions, feedback criteria, and students' resumes and cover letters in advance.
 The goal of this event is to help students develop effective interview strategies, learn how to answer difficult questions, improve communication skills, and reduce stress before an actual interview.

 The SIS Networking Reception is a structured networking event designed to give students a chance to practice networking and gain at least one new professional contact.

 During SIS Site Visit Day in late August, SIS graduate students travel in pre-set groups to the offices of 2-3 different employers working in the same field.
 Each visit typically lasts 1½ hours and includes an office tour, an overview of the organization, and a panel discussion with employees.
 The goal of this event is to help students explore a particular field in international affairs, learn about different employers working in that field, and start to develop career goals.